 In addition to crops, livestock is another important source of income and food for agricultural households.

-Figure 6.7 presents the percentage of households raising livestock over the last 12 months by district and shows that 78.4% of all households in Bugesera district raise some type of livestock, ranking the district eighth nationally on this indicator.
-This percentage is slightly above the national level with 68.2%.
+Figure 6.7 presents the percentage of households raising livestock over the last 12 months by district and shows that 69% of all households in Huye district raise some type of livestock.